carlpietrzak/Cheat-Sheets/Statistics.md

 It's also provides code in R (which is not relevant for our class), but it's really great from the theoretical perspective.
 Website contains a free PDF.
 - [The Elements of Statistical Learning](https://web.stanford.edu/~hastie/ElemStatLearn/) - This book is a more advanced book, but also a great resource.
 You can download a PDF version for free.
 - [Think Bayes](http://greenteapress.com/wp/think-bayes/) - Bayesian statistics is beyond the scope of this class, but if you're interested, this is a great book.
 Free PDF can be downloaded as well.
+- [Khan Academy's Statistics and Probability](https://www.khanacademy.org/math/statistics-probability) classes are pretty good introduction to statistics and probability.

 ## Statistics in Python
 - [Basic Statistics in Python: Descriptive Statistics](https://www.dataquest.io/blog/basic-statistics-with-python-descriptive-statistics/)